turbot/steampipe-plugin-aws/docs/tables/aws_ecr_registry_scanning_configuration.md

 ### List the regions where enhanced scanning is enabled
-Identify regions where the enhanced scanning is enabled for container image.
-This is helpful for determining whether enhanced vulnerability scanning features are available through integrations with AWS services or third-party tools.
+Identify regions where the enhanced scanning is enabled for container images.
+This helps determine whether enhanced vulnerability scanning features are available through integrations with AWS services or third-party tools.

 ```sql+postgres
 select